3+30+300

 Better Cities

 Trees and green spaces make cities healthier and more vibrant.
-The ‘Threes Rule for Trees’ is an evidence-based rule of thumb that individuals, governments, businesses, and organisations use to improve urban forests in their communities.
+The ‘T(h)rees Principle’ is an evidence-based rule of thumb that individuals, governments, businesses, and organisations use to improve urban forests in their communities.

 3, 30, and 300